-Figure 1: New Zealand Actual $(P_t)$ and Fundamental $(P_t^)$ Real Residential House Prices as Warranted by Real Disposable Income
+Figure 1: New Zealand actual (P_t) and fundamental (P_t^) real residential house prices as warranted by real disposable income

-Figure 2: U.K. Actual $(P_t)$ and Fundamental $(P_t^)$ Real Residential House Prices as Warranted by Real Disposable Income
+Figure 2: U.K. actual (P_t) and fundamental (P_t^) real residential house prices as warranted by real disposable income

-In both cases we were able to convincingly reject the hypothesis that the difference between each of the two price series was statistically insignificant (not reported).
+In both cases, we were able to convincingly reject the hypothesis that the difference between each of the two price series was statistically insignificant (not reported).
 Disparities between the actual and fundamental price in the New Zealand housing market are particularly noticeable in the early 1970s and 1980s and from 2000 to date.
-By the end of the time period, actual prices are 24.73 percent higher than that warranted by real disposable income, there being a steep rise in house prices following on from an undervaluation, the trough of which occurred in 2001.
+By the end of the time period, actual prices are 24.73 percent higher than that warranted by real disposable income; there being a steep rise in house prices following on from an undervaluation, the trough of which occurred in 2001.
 For the U.K., the overvaluation at the end point was also high at 22.87 percent, although this dramatic rise had stabilized and fallen slightly from the price of four quarters previously.
 Two other periods of overvaluation can be identified for the U.K., occurring in 1979Q4 (13.92 percent) and in 1989Q2 (23.86 percent).
-During these periods U.K. house prices were well above those supported by expectation of household disposable income
+During these periods, U.K. house prices were well above those supported by (the present value of) expected household real disposable income.

-However, unlike other studies using international housing data, there is no evidence of a large overvaluation in the mid-late 1980s in the New Zealand market (see e.g., Fraser et al., 2008 forthcoming; Hawksworth, 2004; Ayuso and Restoy, 2003) - in fact from the late 1980s to 2000, New Zealand house prices would appear to be quite close to fundamental value and, if anything, tending to lie at, or just below, this value.
+However, unlike other studies using international housing data, there is no evidence of a large overvaluation in the mid-late 1980s in the New Zealand market (see e.g., Fraser et al., 2008; Hawksworth, 2004; Ayuso and Restoy, 2003).
+In fact, from the late 1980s to 2000, New Zealand house prices would appear to be quite close to fundamental value and tending to lie at, or just below, this value.
 Therefore, while New Zealand house prices peaked three times over the period, such price behaviour appeared to be warranted by forecasts of household real disposable income.
 This is consistent with results contained in Bourassa et al. (2001) who point to only modest bubbles in the housing markets of Auckland, Christchurch and Wellington and would tend to suggest that the market took some time to recover from the dramatic decline in prices at the end of the 1970s and early 1980s.

 Importantly, the New Zealand economy during the late 1970s and early 1980s was in the final stages of high state intervention and was performing poorly.
-Related to the poor economic performance, New Zealand was also experiencing net external migration: during 1977 through 1981 it averaged approximately 0.66 percent, this from a population of approximately 3.2m.
-Notably, the three years from 1973 to 1975 had above average excess of arrivals to New Zealand (New Zealand Official Yearbook, 1984), a feature that Bourassa et al. also find important over different time periods.
+Related to the poor economic performance, New Zealand was also experiencing net external migration: during 1977 through 1981 it averaged approximately 0.66 percent, this from a population of approximately 3.2 million.
+Notably, the three years from 1973 to 1975 had above average excess of arrivals to New Zealand (New Zealand Official Yearbook, 1984); a feature that Bourassa et al. also find important over different time periods.
+Other authors also find migration to be important; for example, O'Donovan and Rae (1997, p.
+176) state that occasional waves of immigration are one of a large number of factors affecting the housing market and more recently Coleman and Landon-Lane (2007) analyse the relationship between migration flows, housing construction and house prices.
 Further, the dip in New Zealand house prices in the late 1990s to 2001 was shorter lived than those reported for the U.K., where so-called 'negative housing equity' is evident from 1992 through 2001 with the turning point being in 1996, thus indicating a period where U.K. house prices were well below the fundamental price.